-The 2016 Village Space program is offering three plays: "HOME" (a music theatre piece about homelessness), "THE FREEDOM RIDE" (a doco-drama about the historical indigenous rights campaign in Australia's sixties) and "REFUGE" (a play about refugees and asylum seekers, and Australia's treatment of them).
-For more information please click the relevant info page.
+In 2016 the VILLAGE SPACE program offered three plays : "HOME" (a music theatre piece about homelessness), "THE FREEDOM RIDE" (a doco-drama about the historical indigenous rights campaign in Australia's sixties) and "REFUGE" (a play about refugees and asylum seekers, and Australia's treatment of them).
+For more information, click the relevant info page.

 Since 2017, we are sad to have to let you know, that, due to the illness of co-director Graham Jones, we have had to suspend the VILLAGE SPACE program.
 We hope it will return some time in the near future.

 You can contact us by phone (02 9665 6489) or email: firstname.lastname@example.org